 It’s essential to seek help from an experienced personal injury attorney to help you maximize the value of your pain and suffering damages and make sure that the insurer uses an appropriate multiplier.

 Depending on the facts of your accident and personal injury case, it may be more appropriate to use the “per diem” method to calculate pain and suffering.

 The per diem (Latin for “per day”) method works by assigning a daily dollar value to your pain and suffering to seek a specific dollar amount for every day you have to endure the pain caused by your accident.
 Next, multiply the daily value by the number of days your injury was painful.

 There are two types of pain and suffering damages that you have to consider when determining how much money you can receive for all the harms and losses of your injury:

-- Past and ongoing, which account for any physical, mental, psychological, and emotional effects of the injury that you have suffered from the date of the accident and continue to experience to this very day.
+This is for any physical, mental, psychological, and emotional effects of the injury that you have suffered from the date of the accident and continue to experience to this very day.

-- Future, which would estimate the pain and suffering you are likely to endure for the rest of your life.
+This would estimate the pain and suffering you are likely to endure for the rest of your life.